Challenges in Monocular Visual Odometry: Photometric Calibration, Motion Bias and Rolling Shutter Effect: Evaluation

-As features like ORB generally work better on images with higher contrast (more evenly distributed intensity histogram), we assume the performance declines of ORB-SLAM are mainly caused by dark frames.
-To verify this we perform ORB feature matching before and after photometric calibration on four sample image pairs, where two of them are with dark images and the other two are with bright ones.
-The numbers of feature matches and image histograms are shown in Fig.~\ref{fig:orb_matches}.
-It can be seen there, after photometric calibration the numbers of ORB feature matches decrease on the dark image pairs and increase on the bright ones.
-Although sometimes the drop of the number of matched features may not seem crucial (as in the second column of Fig.~\ref{fig:orb_matches}), the effect can be accumulated over multiples frames.
-When the system projects all features within the local map to the newest frame to search for their correspondences, the number of matches can decrease drastically as shown in Fig.~\ref{fig: tracklost}.
+To verify this another experiment is carried out: we extract ORB feature and match them on image pairs before and after being photometrically calibrated.
+Example results are shown in Fig.~\ref{fig:orb_matches}, where two of them are with dark images and the other two with bright ones.
+The numbers of feature matches and image histograms are shown under each image pair.
+As can be seen there, after photometric calibration the numbers of ORB feature matches decrease on the dark image pairs and increase on the bright ones.
+Although sometimes the drop of the numbers may not seem crucial (\eg, the second column of Fig.~\ref{fig:orb_matches}), the effect can be accumulated over multiples frames.
+In Fig.~\ref{fig: tracklost} we show how the number of matches can drastically decrease when the system projects all features within the local map to the newest frame to search for correspondences.
 As a result, only few features from the newest frame will be considered as inliers and added into the system, which is the main reason for the tracking failures in Fig.~\ref{fig:phccolorresult}.

-This conclusion can be generalized to other feature-based methods if the used features are fundamentally based on image gradients.
-To apply these methods, we suggest to enable the camera gamma correction and auto exposure when possible.
+We also try to loose the threshold for FAST extraction on the calibrated images.
+As shown in Fig.~\ref{fig:phcline}, although it slightly improves the performance, it is still not comparable to the performance on the original images.
+The reason is that feature extraction with lower threshold delivers more noisy and unstable features.
+Moreover, as the images are internally represented by 8-bit unsigned integers, compressing the dynamic range of dark areas aggravates the discretization effect.
+The feature descriptors thus become less distinguishable, which corrupts the feature matching.

-\textbf{SVO}.
-In Fig.~\ref{fig:phcline}, photometric calibration also reduces the performance of SVO, but the performance declines are overall smaller than those of ORB-SLAM.
-Recall that SVO extracts FAST corners and edgelets and uses image patches around them as features for feature matching.
-The photometric calibration used in our experiments can reduce both the numbers and the qualities of the extracted corners and edgelets on dark images, and can also influence the following matching of image features.
-This results in the performance declines in Fig.~\ref{fig:phcline}.
-On the other hand, SVO performs direct image alignment for initial pose estimation, to which photometric calibration is supposed to be beneficial.
-We believe this is the reason for the reduced performance declines compared to those of ORB-SLAM.
+Recall that SVO extracts FAST corners and edgelets, the photometric calibration used in our experiments can reduce the number of successful extractions on dark image areas.
+On the other hand, instead of matching features, SVO matches image patches around those corner or edgelets, which is similar to direct image alignment and thus is less sensitive to the reduced intensity contrast.
+Moreover, SVO performs direct image alignment for initial pose estimation, to which photometric calibration is supposed to be beneficial.
+We believe these are the reasons for the reduced performance declines compared ORB-SLAM.